micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 This page aims to explain how to handle messages and types memory in micro-ROS.

-First of all, since the micro-ROS user is in a embedded C99 environment, it is important to be aware of what messages and ROS 2 types are being used in order to handle memory correctly.
+First of all, since the micro-ROS user is in an embedded C99 environment, it is important to be aware of what messages and ROS 2 types are being used in order to handle memory correctly.

-By watching the `.msg` or `.srv` of the types used in a micro-ROS application, you can determine if your type's members are a:
+By watching the `.msg` or `.srv` of the types used in a micro-ROS application, you can determine the type of each member.
+Currently, the following types are supported:
 - Basic type
 - Array type
 - Sequence type